jasonwadsworth/AWS-CrossAccount-CrossRegion-Pipeline/Readme.md

 If any of your deployments are in regions other than the build region you will need perform some additional steps.
 These steps will need to be run once per region you are deploying to.

-Create a stack using `CrossAccountRegional.template` in the build account, in the region you are deploying to.
+Create a stack using `CrossAccountRegional.yaml` in the build account, in the region you are deploying to.
 There are only two parameters for this stack:
 - _RootAccountArns_ - set this value to a comma separated list of ARNs representing the root accounts for deployment (arn:aws:iam::${AccountId}:root).
 This should include the build account.
 - _PipelineBucketAccessRoleArns_ - set this value a comma separated list of the output ARNs from the deployer stacks you created in the previous step (arn:aws:iam::${AccountId}:role/CrossAccountCodePipeline,arn:aws:iam::${AccountId}:role/CrossAccountCloudFormation).